Berkanktk/CyberSecurity/README.md

 Expand shortened links with this [tool](https://www.expandurl.net).

+# Cryptology
 ## Steganography
 `TO BE ADDED`

+# Vulnerabilities
 ## SQL Injection
 `TO BE ADDED`

+## XSS (Cross-Site Scripting)
+**DOM-Based XSS**: This is when an attack payload is executed by manipulating the DOM (Document Object Model) in the target's browser.
+This type uses the client-side code instead of server-side code.

+**Reflected XSS**: This is when a malicious script bounces off another website onto the target's web application or website.
+Normally, these are passed in the URL as a query, and it's easy as making the target click a link.
+This type originates from the target's request.

+**Stored XSS**: This is when a malicious script is directly injected into the webpage or web application.
+This type originates from the website's database.
 # Networking
 `TO BE ADDED`